smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 2. Using LINK

 In return for providing this service of generating a random number, Oracles need to be paid in [LINK](../link-token-contracts/).
 This is paid by the contract that requests the randomness, and payment occurs during the request.

-[block:callout]
-{
-  "type": "info",
-  "title": "ERC-677 Token Standard",
+> 📘 ERC-677 Token Standard
+>
-  "body": "LINK conforms to the ERC-677 token standard, and extension of ERC-20.
+> LINK conforms to the ERC-677 token standard, and extension of ERC-20.
 This standard is what enables data to be encoded in token transfers.
-This is integral to the Request and Receive cycle. <a href=\"https://github.com/ethereum/EIPs/issues/677\" target=\"_blank\">Click here</a> to learn more about ERC-677."
+This is integral to the Request and Receive cycle.
+[Click here](https://github.com/ethereum/EIPs/issues/677) to learn more about ERC-677.
-}
-[/block]

 # 3. Interacting with Chainlink Oracles

 As mentioned in the previous tutorial, smart contracts have all the capabilities that wallets have, in that they are able to own and interact with tokens.
 The contract that requests randomness from Chainlink VRF must have a LINK balance equivalent to, or greater than the cost of making the request, in order to pay for it.